 Business process reengineering optimization can also improve the ERP implementation by the inclusion and configuration of relevant software features and the elimination of the unnecessary ones.
 Conducting a BPR exercise provides a common understanding of business processes for employees, as well as provide process documentation that can facilitate ERP education and implementation efforts.

-The implementation of ERP software, by its very nature, will require a review and adjustment of business processes in order to properly install and configure the software.
+The implementation of ERP business process software, by its very nature, will require a review and adjustment of business processes in order to properly install and configure the software.
 While such a review and adjustment is not the equivalent of BPR, it can accomplish some measure of process improvement and can do so more efficiently, cost effectively, and with less prolonged disruption of personnel.

-Performing BPR in conjunction with ERP implementation may not only be more cost effective but may lead to a better end result.
+However, performing BPR in conjunction with an ERP implementation may not only be more cost effective but may lead to a better end result.
 Most ERP systems incorporate “best practices” within a specific industry or in general.
 ERP software may offer process alternatives that were not considered in the BPR exercise.
 Additionally, the ERP consultants employed to implement the software may provide process and industry expertise that was not available during a separately performed BPR exercise.